itsme-kavinkumar/User-Register/README.md

 # User-Register :busts_in_silhouette:

 Welcome to the User-Register repository!
-This repository consists of two main components: `UserProjectApi` and `UserProjectWeb`.
-The `UserProjectApi` acts as the backend API, providing necessary services and data management, while `UserProjectWeb` serves as the frontend web application, offering a user-friendly interface for interactions.
+This project is split into two main components:

+- **UserProjectApi**: This serves as the backend API, handling all data management and server-side logic.
+- **UserProjectWeb**: This is the frontend web application, providing the user interface that interacts with the backend.

 ## :gear: Backend Project Setup: UserProjectApi